-The District of Wells' unemployment rates are high and fluctuate more than the Cariboo Region and Province: In 2016, the District of Wells' unemployment rate was 11.5%, compared to 10.6% in the Cariboo Region and 6.7% in the Province.
-Unemployment rates in the Cariboo Region and the Province stayed relatively constant between 2006 to 2016, while in the District of Wells, unemployment rates fluctuated from 6.3% (2006) to 25% (2011) to 11.5% (2016) (Source: Statistics Canada Census Program, Census Profiles 2006, 2011, 2016).
+The District of Wells' unemployment rates are high and fluctuate more than the Cariboo Region and Province: In 2016, the District of Wells' unemployment rate was 15%, compared to 11% in the Cariboo Region and 7% in the Province, according to Census data collected by Statistics Canada.
+Unemployment rates in the Cariboo Region and the Province stayed relatively constant between 2016 to 2021, while in the District of Wells, unemployment rates fluctuated from 15% (2016) to 38%% (2021), as shown below (Source: Statistics Canada Census Program, Census Profiles 2006, 2011, 2016).